EAD-Group-Project-2025/gear-up-be/TEST_SUMMARY.md

 - ✅ Should not call email service if token generation fails
 - ✅ Should pass exact user details to services

+## EmployeeManagementService Tests (37 tests)

+### **18. Create Employee Success Tests** (10 tests)
+- ✅ Should create employee with all required fields
+- ✅ Should generate temporary password with correct length (12 characters)
+- ✅ Should generate password with required complexity
+- ✅ Should set employee user role correctly (EMPLOYEE)
+- ✅ Should auto-verify employee account
+- ✅ Should set requiresPasswordChange flag to true
+- ✅ Should set employee as active
+- ✅ Should encode temporary password before saving
+- ✅ Should send credentials email to employee
+- ✅ Should not fail if email sending fails

+### **19. Create Employee Validation Tests** (3 tests)
+- ✅ Should throw exception when email already exists
+- ✅ Should not save user when email exists
+- ✅ Should not send email when employee creation fails

+### **20. Get All Employees Tests** (4 tests)
+- ✅ Should return list of all employees
+- ✅ Should return empty list when no employees
+- ✅ Should include active status in response
+- ✅ Should map all employee fields correctly

+### **21. Deactivate Employee Tests** (5 tests)
+- ✅ Should deactivate employee successfully
+- ✅ Should throw exception when employee not found
+- ✅ Should throw exception when user is not employee
+- ✅ Should not save when user is not employee
+- ✅ Should handle already inactive employee

+### **22. Reactivate Employee Tests** (4 tests)
+- ✅ Should reactivate employee successfully
+- ✅ Should throw exception when employee not found
+- ✅ Should throw exception when user is not employee
+- ✅ Should handle already active employee

+### **23. Resend Temporary Password Tests** (6 tests)
+- ✅ Should generate and send new password successfully
+- ✅ Should generate password with correct complexity
+- ✅ Should throw exception when employee not found
+- ✅ Should throw exception when user is not employee
+- ✅ Should throw exception when email sending fails
+- ✅ Should save employee even if email fails

+### **24. Edge Cases and Integration Tests** (5 tests)
+- ✅ Should handle special characters in employee name
+- ✅ Should handle different email formats
+- ✅ Should handle null role gracefully
+- ✅ Should generate different passwords on multiple calls
+- ✅ Should maintain data integrity through deactivate-reactivate cycle

 ## 📁 Files Created

 ### Test Code